Newest UNCG trustee is Margaret Benjamin of Greensboro

 GREENSBORO — A local advocate for museums and the arts will be the newest member of the UNCG Board of Trustees.

-The UNC Board of Governors on Thursday appointed Margaret Benjamin of Greensboro to finish the term of a member who resigned last month.
+The UNC Board of Governors on Thursday appointed Margaret Benjamin of Greensboro to finish the term of Kathy Manning, who resigned last month.

+Benjamin will finish the final five months of the four-year term of Greensboro's Manning, who left the board in December after she was elected to the U.S. House of Representatives.

 Benjamin sits on the boards of numerous civic organizations, including the Greensboro Public Library Foundation's board of directors, The Public Art Endowment's steering committee and the board of the Museum Trustee Association, a national organization for the volunteer boards that govern museums.